MartinStokroos/TrueRMS/README.md

 * `Power2`

 *Average* calculates the average value from a number of input samples (usually) from the ADC. *Rms* or *Rms2* is meant to calculate the root-mean-square value of a signal and *Power* or *Power2* is meant to calculate the power from both voltage and current input.

-*Rms2* and *Power2* perform better when used in an interrupt service routine by better spreading out the processing burden over the sample time slots.
-The number of samples for one acquisition run (scan) is defined as the *window*. *Rms2* and *Power2* occupy one extra sample time slot (window+1) if the automatic baseline restoration option is on (BLR_ON).
+*Rms2* and *Power2* are performing better when used in an interrupt service routine by spreading out the processing burden over the sample time slots.
+The number of samples for one RMS acquisition run (scan) is defined as *window*. *Rms2* and *Power2* occupy one extra sample time slot (window length +1) when the automatic baseline restoration option is on (BLR_ON).

 The following methods exist: